-The service provider shall follow these Li-Ion battery storage guidelines:
+The customer-facing service provider shall follow these Li-Ion battery storage guidelines:

-• Store batteries in a well-ventilated, dry area.
-The temperature shall be as cool as possible to maximize shelf life.

-- Keep away from temperatures below -4° F and above 113° F (-20° C | 45° C). - Li-Ion batteries function best in the temperature range of 32° to 95° F (0° to 35° C) - Store batteries in an isolated area, away from combustible materials and preferably in a fireproof safety container. - Store batteries in their original protective cases, padding, and boxes. - Store batteries in a separate location from new batteries. - Make sure to place only one battery in each box. - Any Li-Ion battery storage area shall have immediate access to an ABC-type fire extinguisher and a Li-Ion battery containment device with sand. - Never stack heavy objects on top of boxes containing Li-Ion batteries to preclude crushing or puncturing the cell case.
-Severe damage can lead to internal short circuits resulting in a battery thermal event. - Minimize the number of Li-Ion battery boxes that are stacked on top of each other. - Do not allow excessive quantities of batteries to accumulate in any storage area.
+- Store batteries in a well-ventilated, dry area.
+The storage temperature shall be between -4° F (-20° C) and 113° F (+45° C), or according to the battery manufacturer's guidelines. - Lithium-ion batteries function best in the temperature range of 32° to 95° F (0° to 35° C) - Store batteries in an isolated area, away from combustible materials and preferably in a fireproof safety container - Store lithium batteries in their original protective cases, padding and boxes - Store used batteries in a separate location from new batteries - Make sure to place only one battery in each box or pad, exactly as provided by the manufacturer - Any Li-Ion battery storage area shall have immediate access to an ABC fire extinguisher and a Li-Ion battery containment device with sand - Never stack heavy objects on top of boxes containing Li-Ion batteries to preclude crushing or puncturing the cell case.
+Severe damage can lead to internal short circuits, resulting in a battery thermal event. - Minimize the number of Li-lon battery boxes that are stacked on top of each other - Do not allow excessive quantities of batteries to accumulate in any storage area